 Four to ten hour per week internship experience related to a sustainability theme or approach, such as sustainable foods, green building, renewable energy or environmental justice.
-Intern in a non profit, governmental, educational or business organization or working on a campus sustainability project, from choices provided or approved by instructor(s).
+Intern in a non profit, governmental, educational or business organization or work on a campus sustainability leadership project, from choices provided or approved by instructor(s).
+Read more.

 Take three courses, not more than one from each of four categories.